jjvanzon/Circular-Language-Spec/broader-view/semantic-modeling/artificial-intelligence-natural-language-neural-networks-object-algebra.md

 -----

-< If a method affects multiple objects, the method does not belong to either of the objects.
+< If a method affects multiple objects, the method might not belong to either of the objects.
 Unless the object is the subject and it is an active sense.
 Am I creating a link between logic in human sentences, and logic of programs? >

 -----